Klete Keller: Participation in the 2021 United States Capitol attack

 Keller was identified as a participant in the 2021 United States Capitol attack, where he was seen inside the Capitol rotunda in a crowd of people clashing with police officers.
 Keller's presence was reported by several people who saw a video posted by conservative outlet Townhall.
-Some of the people who recognized Keller in the video said that he had frequently posted pro-Trump content on his social-media accounts.
+Some of the people who recognized Keller in the video said that he had frequently posted pro-Donald Trump content on his social-media accounts.
 Keller deleted his social-media accounts after being identified.
 He was recognized, in part, because of his height, the fact that he was wearing a U.S. Olympic team jacket, and that his face was unobstructed in the video.

-On January 13, 2021, for his involvement in the storming of the Capitol, the FBI charged Keller with obstructing law enforcement engaged in official duties, unlawfully entering Capitol grounds, and disorderly conduct on Capitol grounds.
+On January 13, 2021, for his involvement in the storming of the Capitol, the Federal Bureau of Investigation charged Keller with obstructing law enforcement engaged in official duties, unlawfully entering Capitol grounds, and disorderly conduct on Capitol grounds.
 For those charges, he originally faced up to 15.5 years in prison.
 He surrendered himself the next day and federal agents executed a search and seizure warrant on his home.
 Keller was released from custody the same day on a personal recognizance bond.
 A judge ordered him not to travel to Washington D.C. anytime before January 21, the day after the inauguration of Joe Biden.
 After that date, the judge's orders allowed him to travel to Washington, D.C., for court appearances and to meet with lawyers, but required him to ask permission before making any trips to North Carolina, where his children live.
 A grand jury would decide whether more serious charges were warranted.
 On February 10, the grand jury indicted Keller on seven charges, including civil disorder, obstructing an official proceeding, entering a restricted building, disorderly conduct in a restricted building, and disorderly conduct in a Capitol building.
 The charges had a maximum sentence of nearly 30 years.
 On March 9, 2021, Keller pleaded not guilty to seven charges, including civil disorder and witness tampering.